astronomer/docs/learn/airflow-duckdb.md

 ## Step 3: Create a DuckDB Airflow connection

-To use the DuckDB Airflow provider you will need to define an Airflow connection to your DuckDB database.
+Next, you will create another DAG that uses the DuckDB Airflow provider.
+To use the provider, you will need to define an Airflow connection to your DuckDB database.

 2. In the Airflow UI, go to **Admin** -> **Connections** and click **+**.